JashKotadiya/slack-incident-agent/README.md

 ##  Core Features

-*   ** AI-Powered Incident Summaries (Groq)**: The moment a new error is detected, the agent analyzes the raw stack traces using Groq's blazing fast LLMs.
+*   ** AI-Powered Incident Summaries **: The moment a new error is detected, the agent analyzes the raw stack traces using 's blazing fast LLMs.
 It generates a plain-English summary, root cause analysis, and actionable remediation steps right in the Slack thread.
-*   ** Multi-Key API Failover System**: Built to survive aggressive rate limits.
-The agent seamlessly cascades across up to 4 different Groq API keys (`GROQ_API_KEY_1` -> `GROQ_API_KEY_4`) if it encounters `HTTP 429 Too Many Requests` errors, guaranteeing 100% uptime for the AI brain during heavy error floods.
 *   ** Autonomous Datadog Integration**: Integrates directly with the Datadog API (including Datadog RUM for frontend).
 It polls every 30 seconds to catch both backend server crashes and frontend React runtime errors.
 *   ** Instant Synthetic Monitoring**: Bypasses the 30-second polling delay using persistent WebSocket connections to both the Express backend and Vite frontend.
 If a server goes offline completely, the agent is notified instantly.
 *   ** Interactive Slack Runbooks**: Rich Slack Block Kit UI with one-click action buttons attached to every incident: